B-Nut/AutoAudioLogger/README.md

 - While caching or recording, prolonged silence after the specified retain intervals is dropped.
 - Recording to the same file can continue, before the recorder goes back to stand by.
 - After a set amount of silent intervals in a row, the caching or recording stops and the script goes to stand by.
-- When the script goes to stand by and a file gets closed, the script normalizes the wave file.
+- When the script goes to stand by and a file gets closed, the script normalizes the wave file and exports it as mp3.